 What Does Anti-Harassment Training Typically Include?

 Anti-harassment training for employees typically starts by defining sexual, gender, and other types of harassment.
 Training programs usually explain company policies to employees, as well as local requirements related to harassment and harassment training.
 Training programs often use real-world scenarios as examples of what may constitute harassment and teach employees how to avoid or report this behavior and comply with company policies.
-Some training programs also include exercises to help employers build a more inclusive work environment and/or help employees identify and prevent bullying and other unwanted workplace behavior.
+Some training programs also include exercises to help employers build a more inclusive work environment or help employees identify and prevent bullying and other unwanted workplace behavior.

 What Does Anti-Harassment Training Typically Exclude?